Latest Show

 BT Vision is essentially a Freeview receiver with a hard-disk, and the ability to get extra TV shows and movies over Broadband.

 Live programming: Delivered via a TV aerial.
-The default channels available over-the-air, are therefore the same as the Freeview lineup - around 40 TV channels including BBC3, ITV3, Film 4, More 4, Sky 3, UK History, Fiver, Five USA , BBC News, Sky News, CBBC, Cbeebies and Sky Sports News.
-There's a full list of the free channels here
+The default channels available over-the-air, are therefore the same as the Freeview lineup - around 40 TV channels including BBC3, ITV3, Film 4, More 4, Pick TV, Yesterday, 5*, 5 USA, BBC News, Sky News, CBBC, Cbeebies and Quest.
+See the Freeview Channel List.

 Internet content: Over Broadband.
 The on-demand content available for download is listed in categories: TV shows, movies, kids and music.
 There are no downloadable TV channels as such, or live programming that can be watched online.
 Instead, you use the on-screen programme guide to browse through lists of programmes, or search for programmes or films to watch over your Broadband connection.
 To get a feel for the type of content available for download, listen to show 12.

-Sport: Live football from Setanta via a TV aerial, as well as Premier League matches available to view over Broadband on match day.
+Sport: Live football from Sky Sports and ESPN, as well as on-demand sporting content .
 Also, Coca-Cola Football League and Carling Cup matches and live US PGA Tour golf.

 On-demand TV content is available from a number of TV channels.
-As of January 2008, a selection of TV programming is available for download from the following channels:
+A selection of TV programming is available for download from the following channels:

-• BBC Hits, Comedy Central (Paramount Comedy), 4 on Demand, HBO, MTV, Warner TV, National Geographic, Discovery on Demand and The History Channel.
+• BBC Hits, Channel 4, ITV, Five, Comedy Central (Paramount Comedy), HBO, MTV, Warner TV, National Geographic, Discovery on Demand and The History Channel.

 High Definition?